itsmikethetech/Display-Preview/README.md

 ![image](https://github.com/user-attachments/assets/0a3db2f7-f511-4c31-84d8-132c11c28e81)

+# Instructions

 To use: Download, Extract, Run.

 https://github.com/itsmikethetech/Display-Preview/releases/tag/24.11.24

+# Python Instructions

 To run as Python, you'll need the following dependencies:

 pip install pygetwindow screeninfo pillow mss numpy opencv-python screeninfo pywin32

-These are automatically included with the built installer.
+These are automatically included with the built executable.

+# Thanks

 Executable built using **PyInstaller**.

-This script is based on a slimmed/stripped down version of **LexTrack's MiniScreenRecorder**.
+This script is heavily influenced and inspired by **LexTrack's MiniScreenRecorder**.
+I essentially reverse engineered his MiniScreenRecorder script to get the preview window, then added features from there.
+This project helped me learn a TON!

 https://github.com/lextrack/MiniScreenRecorder